gluonhq/rich-text-area/README.md

 cd App && mvn gluonfx:run
 ```

-Downloading and running with the GraalVM Native Image-based build
+Building and running with the GraalVM Native Image-based build
 -----------------------------------------------------------------

 * Download the latest version of [GraalVM from Gluon](https://github.com/gluonhq/graal/releases/latest) and unpack it like you would any other JDK.